awesomemotive/wp101plugin/readme.txt

 2. The configuration interface, where you can enter your API key, hide videos from the list, or even add your own custom videos.

 == Changelog ==

+= 3.0.1 =
+* Bug fix for unexpected T_PAAMAYIM_NEKUDOTAYIM error on PHP 5.2 and older.

 = 3.0 =
 * We’ve added videos for the WordPress SEO Plugin by Yoast, provided that plugin is installed.